-Once your complete file is validated, Colocation City will send you the lease.
-When the lease is signed by both parties, the roommate agrees with the landlord on a date for the inventory of fixtures which takes place on the day of the move-in and the handing over of the keys.
+Once your file is validated, Colocation City will send you the lease.
+When the lease is signed by the 2 parties, the roommate agrees with the landlord on a date for the inventory of fixtures which takes place on the day of the move-in and the handing over of the keys.
 During the inventory of fixtures, the 2 parties check the conditions of the property and the furniture.
 Once signed, the roommate can move in!

-The colocation-city properties (houses or apartments) are eligible for housing aid called ALS.
+Colocation-City properties (houses or apartments) are eligible for housing aid called ALS.
 You must however respect the conditions required by the CAF to be able to benefit from it, i.e. be the holder of the rental contract, pay rent and be a tenant of this accommodation for a minimum period of 8 months.